 Middle School Youth

-Sacred Heart’s Middle School Youth Group meets most Monday’s from 6:30 to 8pm.
+Sacred Heart’s Middle School Youth Group meets most Sunday’s from 4:00pm to 5:30pm.
 We typically play 4-square* as everyone arrives and then transition into some group games and icebreakers.
 Program topics are chosen to be applicable to the daily lives of the youth and the leaders incorporate activities and discussion into the sessions.
 It isn’t just talk.

 In everything we do with the youth – programming, games, and activities – we seek to introduce them to Jesus and encourage them to live as His disciple.

 What can you do?